-This watch was created for the Shenzhou 7 mission during which Zhai Zhigang made the first ever space walk by a Chinese astronaut.
+This watch was created for the Shenzhou 7 mission during which Zhai Zhigang made the first-ever spacewalk by a Chinese astronaut.
 On his wrist was an over-sized specially commissioned Spacemaster.

-This watch contained a number of specifications stipulated by the Chinese administration, including a special anti-magnetic shield, AM/PM indication, an 8 hours rotating bezel, anti-clockwise locking crown and a tolerance of temperatures between -80° to +80° Celsius.
-For this last feature Fiyta had to invent a new lubricant that would allow the watch to continue working despite vast the temperature changes.
+This includes a special anti-magnetic shield and AM/PM indication.
+An 8 hours rotating bezel and anti-clockwise locking crown.
+It also needed to cope with of temperatures between -80° to +80° Celsius.
+For this last feature, Fiyta had to invent a new lubricant that would allow the watch to continue working despite vast the temperature changes.

 The Spacemaster is now available in a more comfortable 45mm version and a small limited edition in the original 54mm case.

 Dutch company R.O began as a jeweller before moving into watch design.

 In 2005 Roland Oostwegel began to design his watch, with the overarching idea that it is outside forces that cause the most damage to watches.
 He noted

 “In the end, I succeeded in creating a shock system that protects the timepiece from bumps and forces from outside.
 The result was a stunning piece of technology, quality and elegance: the RO1”